MicrosoftDocs/sdk-api/sdk-api-src/content/peninputpanel/nn-peninputpanel-itextinputpanel.md

 ## -description

-<p class="CCE_Message">[<b>ITextInputPanel</b> is available for use in the operating systems specified in the Requirements section.
+**ITextInputPanel** is available for use in the operating systems specified in the Requirements section.
 It may be altered or unavailable in subsequent versions.
-Instead, use <a href="https://docs.microsoft.com/windows/desktop/api/inputpanelconfiguration/nn-inputpanelconfiguration-iinputpanelconfiguration">IInputPanelConfiguration</a>.
+Instead, use [IInputPanelConfiguration interface](../inputpanelconfiguration/nn-inputpanelconfiguration-iinputpanelconfiguration.md).

-]

 Provides control of appearance and behavior of the Tablet PC Input Panel.

 ## -inheritance